 In certain cases, PIAB will provide authorisation to issue proceedings without carrying out an assessment, this may be because the defendant did not consent to the application being assessed or perhaps the case was too complex.
 In any event, the next step will usually be to issue proceedings.

-Given the unique legal dynamic on the island of Ireland there is much to be gained from having knowledge of both distinct legal systems and being able to bring proceedings either side of the border.
+As a solicitor agency in Ireland, given the unique legal dynamic on the island of Ireland there is much to be gained from having knowledge of both distinct legal systems and being able to bring proceedings either side of the border.

 Another common pitfall with cross border litigation is that personal injury claims in the Republic of Ireland become statute barred if they are not issued within two years, as opposed to the three-year limitation in Northern Ireland.
 It is, therefore, important if you have a case of this nature to act quickly.